I am currently a PhD student in CS at Georgetown University and working on Natural Language Processing (NLP), advised by Prof. Nathan Schneider.

-I am a Computer Science researcher primarily in the field of Natural Language Processing.
 I currently focus on datasets and algorithms using computational and linguistic structures for challenges in understanding across languages and scenarios.

 News